react-cosmos/react-cosmos/README.md

 ### Exporting

 Static Component Playground?
 Piece of 🍰!

 Add this script and run `npm run cosmos:export` or `yarn cosmos:export`.

 ```diff
 "scripts": {
 +  "cosmos:export": "cosmos-export"
 }
 ```

+Now you can deploy the `cosmos-export` directory to any static hosting service.

+> Use [http-server](https://github.com/indexzero/http-server) or any static file server to load the export locally.

 ### Headless testing